 - in-depth methodological training through practical experience applying theoretical and methodological knowledge (lab sessions, collaboration in small groups, individual research)

 The master has a strong international orientation.
 Courses are taught in English, we have an international composition of teachers and students, and students are provided the opportunity to spend study periods abroad in European and non-European countries.

-We have double degree agreements with the prestigious universities of Pompeu Fabra (Barcelona, Spain), Tilburg (the Netherlands), Bamberg (Germany), Katholische Universität Eichstätt-Ingolstadt (Germany), Higher School of Economics National Research University St. Petersburg (Russia), as well as a double degree with the universities of Karls-Franzens-UniversitÃ¤t Graz (Austria), Masaryk University (Czech Republic) in the framework of the Cultural Sociology Degree.
+We have double degree agreements with the prestigious universities of Pompeu Fabra (Barcelona, Spain), Tilburg (the Netherlands), Bamberg (Germany), Higher School of Economics National Research University St. Petersburg (Russia), as well as a double degree with the university of Karls-Franzens-UniversitÃ¤t Graz (Austria), in the framework of the Cultural Sociology Degree.

 Who is this for?
 The MA programme is aimed at students who:

 - want to make a difference in society by pursuing a career in a private or public research institute, providing well-informed and scientifically rigorous advice;

 - are interesting in doing a PhD (and potentially pursue an academic career)